alanlivio/alanlivio.github.io/content/authors/admin/_index.md

 - Researchers
 ---

-I am currently a postdoc at UCL working on Immersive Media.
-Previously, I received a Ph.D. and worked as a postdoc at PUC-Rio.
-I have been working in my career with video/TV/ML projects, research (SBC WebMedia and ACM SIGMM) communities, and standard committees (Brazilian TV Forum and ITU-T SG16).
-My research interests are Multimedia Systems and Immersive Media.
-I seek to get involved in purpose-driven research with technology transfer to industry or social impact.
+I am a Lecturer at the University of Reading working on the intersection of Multimedia Systems (MM) and Machine Learning (ML).
+Previously, I was a postdoc at UCL working on immersive media and a postdoc at PUC-Rio working on video analysis and interactive TV.
+I have been working in my career doing applied research projects, supporting research communities (SBC WebMedia and ACM SIGMM), and supporting standard committees (Brazilian TV Forum and ITU-T SG16).
+I also seek to get involved in purpose-driven research with technology transfer to industry or social impact.